webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/basic-proxying.rst

    In all cases - whether SSH is invoked programmatically or otherwise - Bcome will defer to your local ssh-agent for your SSH keys.

-   Make sure that your ssh-agent is running.
+   Make sure that your ssh-agent is running and that all keys in play have been added.

 Example configuration
 ---------------------